-1. Freshdesk (all-in-one)
+1. Freshdesk (All-in-one)

 “Freshdesk is a cloud-based customer support platform that was founded with the mission of enabling companies of all sizes to provide great customer service.”

-Features include, ticketing, team inbox, service level agreements, analytics and mobile apps.
+Features: Ticketing, team inbox, service level agreements, analytics and mobile apps.

-2. Twitter (do-it-yourself)
+2. Twitter (Do-it-yourself)